gitmustashio/v8minisite/README.md

 6) Run via IIS Express or create a new website in IIS, depending on preferences
 7) Login to Umbraco (contact repo owner or reset password using email with required SMTP settings)
 8) There is a Trello board of items to complete (contact repo owner for access)

+# Current Known Issues

+The first time you run the site, the models are built using "PureLive" mode, and placed in App_Data/Models folder.
+Often there is a models.err file appears on first run.
+If this happens, currently:

+- Delete this file
+- Tap the web.config
+- Refresh the site
+- Your models should reappear and you can run as expected